iampeterndumba/iampeterndumba/README.md

 ### About Me
 I am a professional Web Developer and aspiring Machine Learning Research Engineer, and one of my favorite pursuits is solving business problems while utilizing the latest technology in the market.

-I am currently enrolled in the AWS Machine Learning course where I am learning the required skills required to create and deploy Machine Learning models in production using Amazon tools, Python, and other few other frameworks.
+I am currently enrolled in the AWS Machine Learning course where I am learning skills required to create and deploy Machine Learning models in production using Amazon tools, Python, and other few other frameworks.

 ### Experience
-Currently, I am working as an IT consultant, and I  mostly work with startup companies to help them incorporate technologies into their businesses.
+Currently, I am working as an IT consultant, and I  mostly work with small-medium companies to help them incorporate technologies into their businesses.

 ### Skills